Kaysims/Grip-Club/README.md

 ![Contact mobile results](assets/readme-images/contact-mobile.png)

 * Some bugs have been fixed using Chrome dev tools before this lighthouse test, this will be discussed below in the fixed bugs section.
-* The performance was down between 7-2 points for the mobile display.
-Again the "Eliminate render-blocking resources" was flagged in the lighthouse tests which is discussed above.
+* The mobile display's performance was down between 7-2 points.
+Again the "Eliminate render-blocking resources" was an error, plus the below issues were flagged by Google Dev Tools.
-    * About us page and Classes page: Dev tools say to change the png images to WebP or AVIF, I did try to do this but recieved a warning message so went back to the png images orginally used.
+    * About us page and Classes page: Dev tools say to change the png images to WebP or AVIF, I did try to do this but received a warning message so went back to the png images initially used.
     * Contact us page: Dev tools also say to enable text compression.
 * The best practice for the Grip Club classes page was down eight points for the same reasons as stated in the above desktop lighthouse.

 * ### Lighthouse conclusion :
     The images used within the Grip Club website have caused points to drop across both desktop and mobile sites with the lighthouse tests.
-As this website is for educational purposes I am not going to make any changes, however in the future with more experience or if this site was to go live I would address these.
+As this website is for educational purposes, I am going to keep the images the same.
+However in the future, with more experience or if this site were to go live, I would address these.

 ## Wave tool testing
-[Wave tool](https://wave.webaim.org/) was used to further test the Grip Club site.
+[Wave tool](https://wave.webaim.org/) was used to test the Grip Club site further.
 Wave checked for any errors in the code and also that the colour contrast used in the site was accessible.
 No errors have been found.
 * ### Wave tool results for the About Us page :
-  * The results show 2 contrast errors with the h1 and p in the hero section.
+  * The results show two contrast errors with the h1 and p in the hero section.
 I am not concerned with this as the contrast has passed other contrast tests and has met the WCAG 2.1 AA and AAA guidelines.

 ![About wave results](assets/readme-images/about-wave.png)